giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             for information about format specifiers.
 If empty, defaults to concatenation of SYS->ddmmyy and SYS->hhmm systemvariables (from Install tool) and dateFormatMode
-                                                                                            is forced to “date”.
+                                                                                            is forced to “date�?.

                                                                                             If the format is invalid, you will get an error-message in the frontend.
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 dateFormatMode                                                                  string      Determines what PHP function to use for date             strftime
                                                                                             formatting.
-Defaults to “date”.
-If you want to use       (Changed in V 7.2.0) month or week days in national language, you have to use “strftime”.
+Defaults to “date�?.
+If you want to use   (Changed in V 7.2.0) month or week days in national language, you have to use “strftime�?.

                                                                                             Valid values are: